aragon/geo-browser-contracts/README.md

 ### Emitting content and managing subspaces

-1. When a proposal regarding the space is passed, the `MainVotingPlugin` will call `execute()` on the DAO
+1. When a proposal regarding the space is passed, the `StdGovernancePlugin` will call `execute()` on the DAO
 2. The actions from the proposal will target the `publishEdits()`, `acceptSubspace()` or `removeSubspace()` functions on the `SpacePlugin`.
 3. The `SpacePlugin` will be called by the DAO and emit the corresponding events
 4. An external indexer will fetch all these events and update the current state of this specific space